-To see how your medical information may be used and how you can get access to it, review Meadows Regional Medical Center’s notice of privacy practices.
+To see how your medical information may be used and how you can get access to it, please review our notice of privacy practices.

-At Meadows Regional Medical Center, we respect your rights as a patient.
+At Meadows Health, we respect your rights as a patient.
 Following are the strict guidelines we follow to ensure your rights and privacy.

 Every patient, parent, guardian and other legal representative has the right to: